cqian2019/krispyKernels/v2/README.md

     - ` pip install -r requirements.txt ` will install all necessary packages into your venv.
 4. Launch with ` python app.py ` in terminal.
 5. Open a new browser window and enter ` localhost:5000 ` into address bar to visit our home page.

-**6. Insert API Keys into their respective files**
+6. Insert API Keys into their respective files
-In the root of our directory there should be 4 .txt files named according to their API.
-Procure keys, paste each in their respective files as shown below:
 ```
 Insert API key for <INSERT API NAME HERE> in line below:
 < INSERT API KEY HERE>